["learn"]

 The Tequila Sunset is very similar to the Tequila Sunrise except it has a deep red tint from the addition of blackberry brandy instead of grenadine.
 The Tequila Sunset is not as sweet as the Sunrise but it’s still super tasty with all the fruity tanginess you’d expect.

-4. Orange Margarita
+5. Orange Margarita

 Orange juice margarita in a rocks glass

 As you can imagine, it didn’t take long before the classic Margarita evolved into a cocktail with orange juice, especially for those who prefer a sweeter sip over the tart limey OG Margarita.
 This bright and vibrant cocktail is a super zesty, tangy drink that’s one of the best fruity cocktails for your balmy backyard cookouts.
-It’s a blend of all the regulars you’d expect to find in a Margarita but an unexpected shot of Campari and orange juice.
-For the best version, use freshly squeezed orange juice of course and zest a little orange peel into the salt for a tangy colorful rimmed glass!

-5. Blood Orange Margarita
+6. Blood Orange Margarita

 Blood Orange Margarita with Rosemary

-The crimson colored blood orange juice and cheeky whisper of Campari transform the classic Margarita into something truly special.
+The crimson-colored blood orange juice and cheeky whisper of Campari transform the classic Margarita into something truly special.
 The Blood Orange Margarita is bolder than our regular orange one and quite a bit sweeter with all the tang.
 It’s a must-pour when beautiful blood oranges are in season between December and April.
 We rate it as one of the best orange juice cocktails for sure, especially if you enjoy the bittersweet flavors.

-6. Garibaldi
+7. Garibaldi (opens in new window)

 Front View of Garibaldi Cocktail

-The Garibaldi cocktail recipe is a speedy 2 ingredient cocktail that pays tribute to Italy’s unification, where the north and south joined forces, in which General Garibaldi was a key figure.
+The Garibaldi cocktail recipe is a speedy 2-ingredient cocktail that pays tribute to Italy’s unification, where the north and south joined forces, in which General Garibaldi was a key figure.
 This popular bittersweet cocktail is super-easy to blend up with freshly frothed orange juice (originally southern Sicilian oranges) and the iconic Italian aperitif, Campari from the North.
 This fantastic tangy summer cocktail is served chilled over ice.
 Cocktail making just cannot get any simpler, especially if you are planning an outdoor cocktail party.

-7. Orange Blossom
+8. Orange Blossom

 Orange Blossom Cocktail - The vibrant and enticing Orange Blossom Cocktail, a feast for the eyes.

 This dainty gin cocktail is often the toast at weddings as it symbolizes all the romantic things like eternal love, good luck and fertility but its evergreen charm makes it a perfect serve for any occasion.
-The Orange Blossom Cocktail is fresh and citrusy with a mix of orange juice, gin and sweet vermouth.
+The Orange Blossom Cocktail is fresh and citrusy with a mix of orange juice, gin and sweet vermouth (opens in new window).
 Not only does it taste sublime, but it’s also a very good-looking cocktail too.

 9. Blood and Sand